denimar/docker-compose-example/README.md

 # This Example shows:

-  -How to config a docker-compose.yml for multiple services -How to use nginx as a gateway for microservices on top of Docker containers -How a container can access another container in the same Docker network
+  - How to config a docker-compose.yml for multiple services
+  - How to use nginx as a gateway for microservices on top of Docker containers
+  - How a container can access another container in the same Docker network

 ## Running